Bhatura Recipe | No Yeast & Instant Bhature

 * Percent Daily Values are based on a 2000 calorie diet.

-This Bhatura recipe from the archives first published in June 2010 has been updated and republished on May 2020.
+This Bhatura recipe from the archives first published in June 2010.
+It has been updated on November 2024.

 Share This Recipe: